SS Servia: Background

 In 1878, Samuel Cunard's British and North American Royal Mail Steam Packet Company was reorganised into a limited company and officially named Cunard.
 This capitalisation allowed it to use shareholder money to build larger, more expensive ships.
 A new policy to this end was put into effect by Cunard's new chairman, John Burns, and announced in the London Times.

 Launched on 1 March 1881, Servia was the first of Cunard's new breed of ocean liners.
-She was the second largest ship in the world at 515 feet long and 52.1 feet wide, surpassed only by Brunel's SS Great Eastern.
+She was the third largest ship in the world at 515 feet long and 52.1 feet wide, surpassed only by Brunel's SS Great Eastern and Inman Line's SS City of Rome.
 With her design and construction guided by Admiralty specifications, Servia had many features that satisfied the requirements for her to be placed high on the Admiralty's reserve list of armed auxiliary cruisers, where she could be called into service in times of war.
 She was named after the historic English name for the country Serbia.

 Power plant

-Servia’s engine was similar to the one installed on the Guion Line's crack passenger liner SS Alaska of 1881.
+Servia's engine was similar to the one installed on the Guion Line's crack passenger liner SS Alaska of 1881.
 It was a triple-crank compound steam engine with one 72-inch high-pressure cylinder, and two 100-inch low-pressure cylinders, and a stroke of 6.5 ft.
 The steam was supplied at 90 lbf by seven Scotch boilers, each of which were 18 ft in diameter and contained six furnaces.
 Six of these boilers were double-ended, while the seventh was single-ended and contained three furnaces.
 The power developed was 10,300 ihp, driving a single four-bladed screw.
 Servia's maximum recorded speed during her trials was 17.85 knots, and her average speed during a crossing was around 16 knots.
 Although Servia did not achieve any speed records, she was a competitive liner that performed well, and in 1884 she managed to make a crossing in less than seven days, averaging at 16.7 knots.